yggdrasil-network/yggdrasil-network.github.io/admin.md

 Removes an existing box pub key.

+Returns:
-Returns zero or more successful `string` box pub keys in the `"removed"` section.
+- Zero or more successful `string` box pub keys in the `"removed"` section
-Returns zero or more failed `string` box pub keys in the `"not_removed"` section.
+- Zero or more failed `string` box pub keys in the `"not_removed"` section